francis-collab/alu-shell/io_redirections_and_filters/README.md

-#Displays lines with "root" and the following three lines.
+#Displays lines of `/etc/ssh/sshd_config` that start with a letter.